Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    <img src="images/update_2.png">

-## Exercise 3: Configure and Trigger build
+## Exercise 3: Modify the Build to Integrate with SonarQube

-Now that SonarQube server is running, we will trigger the build to analyse the java code provisioned by the demo generator system.
+Now that SonarQube server is running, we will modify the build definition to integrate with SonarQube to analyse the java code provisioned by the demo generator system.

 1. Go to **Builds** under **Build and Release** tab, edit the build definition **SonarQube**.
 The tasks used in the build definition are listed.